 Symptoms an illness

-Any staff member or student who is experiencing obvious symptoms such as fever, feeling feverish, sore throat, coughing, shortness of breath, muscle pain, or sudden loss of sense of smell and/or taste, should complete the FOPH coronavirus check and follow the relevant instructions on what to do next: https://check.bag-coronavirus.ch.
+Any staff member or student who is experiencing obvious symptoms such as fever, feeling feverish, sore throat, coughing, shortness of breath, muscle pain, or sudden loss of sense of smell and/or taste, should follow the relevant instructions on what to do next: FOPH - Protect yourself and other

 Questions about the testing process